rtomayko/rack-cache/doc/index.markdown

     storage implementations available in __Rack::Cache__ and how to choose the one that's best for your application.

+  * [Things Caches Do][things] - An illustrated guide to how HTTP gateway caches work with pointers to other useful resources on HTTP caching.

   * [FAQ](./faq) - Frequently Asked Questions about __Rack::Cache__.

   * [GitHub Repository](http://github.com/rtomayko/rack-cache/) - Get your